 We have previously described how specific procedural activities can be incorporated into our system for activity recognition in scene situation analysis, as well as the assessment of the results of activity in constrained situations.
-The system has also the capability of this framework to learn normal and abnormal patterns from the data.
-Given a timesequence of humans, their tracks, and a description of their position and activities, we use an neural adaptive model to characterize and learn normal behaviors, and thus also recognize anomalous or unusual behaviors, or identify behaviors like a set specified.
-Starting from a tracking record of humans and their activities normal profiles can be built up at various levels of description complexity, from simple path tracking based on Markov Models, or SPNG, to complex characterizations of sequential activities using time-series and spatial descriptions of arbitrary complexity, such as in neural models.
+We will also investigate and demonstrate the capability of this framework to learn normal and abnormal patterns from the data.
+Given a timesequence of humans, their tracks, and a description of their position and activities, we propose to use neural adaptive system to characterize and learn normal behaviors, and thus also recognize anomalous or unusual behaviors.
+Starting from a tracking record of humans and their activities (object manipulation, etc.), normal profiles can be built up at various levels of description complexity, from simple path tracking based on Markov Models, to complex characterizations of sequential activities time-series and using spatial descriptions of arbitrary complexity, such as in neural models.
 These models can then be used to isolate unusual, suspicious, or alarming behavior from the identified scenes.
-The isomorphism between these descriptions learned dynamically in a neural formalism, and the structural and functional descriptions isolated through the scene recognition provides the crucial link for combining learning capabilities of the adaptive systems with the human and object description structures that developed for underlying scene feature recognition.
+The isomorphism between these descriptions learned dynamically in a neural formalism, and the structural and functional descriptions isolated through the scene recognition provides the crucial link for combining learning capabilities of the adaptive systems with the human and object description structures that will be developed for underlying scene feature recognition.